 –Michael Parenti (1)

 It is clear from previous chapters that the Supreme Court—indeed, the federal judiciary broadly—is a political actor and that we are currently in a period in which the composition of the federal courts is a highly politicized issue.
 There is strong evidence, for example, that Court votes have increasingly split between justices appointed by Republican versus Democratic presidents.
 (2) In this chapter, we want to see if we can make some generalizations about the Supreme Court as an ideological actor.
-Litigants who come before the Court represent particular interests, and it would be helpful for us to know which interests tend to win before the Court more often that other interests.
+Litigants who come before the Court represent particular interests, and it would be helpful for us to know which interests tend to win before the Court more often than other interests.
 Those patterns reveal the Court’s fairly clear ideological tenor illustrated by Parenti’s quote above, although we can certainly identify exceptions to the rule.

-As this might be your first but, hopefully, not only political science course, you might be confused by the terms used to describe political ideologies.
+As this might be your first, but hopefully not only, political science course, you might be confused by the terms used to describe political ideologies.
 There’s a good reason for that: they’re confusing!
 American ideologies are, as a group of legal scholars wrote, “imperfectly overlapping.”
 (3) Nevertheless, we can try to group ideological terminology in somewhat coherent ways.
 The terms associated with the two predominant ideologies in America group together like this:

 The terms conservatism, neo-liberalism, classical liberalism, and cultural conservatism all hang together even though those group’s adherents don’t necessarily agree with each other.
 For example, a cultural conservative might want to ban all forms of what they would call pornography, but neo-liberals don’t get up in the morning wanting to ban pornography.
 And classical liberals would positively recoil at a government powerful enough to dictate what materials adults could access.
 We should also keep in mind that the impulses of cultural conservatism, neo-liberalism, and classical liberalism can coexist inside the head of an individual conservative.
 Humans are complicated.
 Nevertheless, for our purposes here, we are going to refer to the people in this entire category as conservatives and lump all of these impulses together under the conservatism label.

 The terms liberalism, progressivism, social-welfare liberalism, and democratic-socialism all hang together even though those group’s adherents don’t necessarily agree with each other.
 For example, there is a fairly strong wing of liberals who have no interest in promoting the kind of single-payer healthcare system that really gets progressives and democratic-socialists excited.
 In fact, many on the left side of this grouping would say that what they call corporate or Wall Street liberals are really just conservatives.
-Just as with conservatism, individuals on the U.S. political spectrum’s left side can have liberal, progressive, and democratic-socialist impulses coexisting in their brains at the same time.
+Just as with conservatism, individuals on the left side of the American political spectrum can have liberal, progressive, and democratic-socialist impulses coexisting in their brains at the same time.
 For our purposes here, we are going to refer to people in this entire category as progressives and the ideology as progressivism.
 We should be clear, though, that this large tent of people includes democratic socialists but does not include true socialists whose aim is to dismantle capitalism.